 You cannot complete an in-place upgrade of vSphere without at least two ESXi hosts in your cluster.

-If you do not meet this requirement, you have insufficient resources to evacuate an entire host.
-Because of this, you might experience runtime downtime during the upgrade.
+If you do not meet this requirement, you have insufficient resources to evacuate an entire host, and you will experience runtime downtime during the upgrade.

 If you run a TAS for VMs or TKGI deployment following the base reference architecture described in vSphere reference architecture, your vSphere deployment has these components: